 b.
 Unit Mix.
-The Project contains 302 group housing rooms/ units; X studios, X one-bedroom, X two-bedroom, and X three-bedroom units; therefore, the required affordable unit mix is 40 group housing rooms/ units, plus an additional five replacement group housing rooms/ units.
+The Project contains 302 group housing rooms/ units, including 288 rooms with one bed and 14 rooms with two beds; therefore, the required affordable unit mix is 39 group housing rooms/ units with one bed, and two (2) rooms with two beds.
+In addition, five replacement group housing rooms/ units are required.
 If the market-rate unit mix changes, the affordable unit mix will be modified accordingly with written approval from Planning Department staff in consultation with MOHCD.